iBug/iBug-source/_home/skills.md

 Computer Networking #3#

-: CTO of [Linux User Group @ USTC](https://lug.ustc.edu.cn/) since 2019.
+: Managed technical infrastructure of [Linux User Group @ USTC](https://lug.ustc.edu.cn/) for years.
 We have a complex overlay network based on tinc as our intranet.
 We also help school staff with issues in our campus network.
 I have learned a lot from these experiences.

 Hardware maintenance #3#

 : I assembled several desktop computers, and I maintain all my hardware on my own, ranging from my laptop to my phones.
 I send them to repair shops only when I identify that I can't repair or replace it by myself.

   - I disassembled new laptop even on day 1 of purchase for an immediate upgrade (e.g. SSD 256 GB → 1 TB).
-(Dec 2018)
+(2018)
   - I replaced a broken screen of an old phone manually.
-(Oct 2016)
+(2016)
   - I dismantled a HDD to learn how it worked.
-(April 2016)
+(2016)
   - I assembled my first desktop computer from parts.
-(May 2014)
+(2014)

 Cryptography #2#